Chart Color Schemes

 Coonabarabran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coonabarabran's dwellings, as per the latest Census, were 96.0% houses and 4.0% other dwellings.
-In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
-Home ownership in Coonabarabran was 52.7%, with mortgaged dwellings at 25.2% and rented ones at 22.1%.
+Coonabarabran's dwelling structure, as per the latest Census, consisted of 96.0% houses and 4.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 88.0% houses and 12.1% other dwellings.
+Home ownership in Coonabarabran stood at 52.7%, with mortgaged dwellings at 25.2% and rented ones at 22.1%.
 The median monthly mortgage repayment was $871, lower than Non-Metro NSW's average of $1,450.
-The median weekly rent in Coonabarabran was $200, compared to Non-Metro NSW's $280.
-Nationally, Coonabarabran's mortgage repayments were significantly lower at $871 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Coonabarabran was recorded at $200, compared to Non-Metro NSW's $280.
+Nationally, Coonabarabran's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing